Quadraparin-Solopharm, 1000 antiha me/ml 1 ml syringes 10 pcs

 Pregnant women with mechanical artificial heart valves

-Skin necrosis/skin vasculitis
+Skin necrosis/cutaneous vasculitis

 Laboratory tests